B.C. Rich: Design and types

-Initially the pickups were Gibson, rewired as four-conductor and potted.
-Later, Guild pickups were rewired the same way.

-In 1974–1975, some custom guitar models, and from 1975 to 1982, many production bass guitars were fitted with adjustable-pole humbucker pickups, designed by Sergio Zuñica.

-In 1975, DiMarzio agreed to build wax-potted, four-conductor pickups for B.C.
-Rich, and these were used until B.C.
-Rich began designing their own in the late 1980s.
-Early in the 1970s, Neal Moser was brought on board to design and supervise the electronics.
-His contribution was a wiring harness with coil taps, a phase switch, a Varitone, and a defeatable active preamp (or two in some models).
-This electronics package continues to this day on higher-end models.

-Beginning in 1976, serial numbers began as a stamped 6 digit number starting with the year and ending with the number of production (600037 would be the 37th guitar built in 1976).
-The numbers became increasingly inaccurate through the 1980s, ending up about 4 years behind, due to the quantity of guitars produced in a year often exceeding 1000 (i.e. a 88xxx serial number guitar would have been built in 1984).
-After the company was purchased by Class Axe in 1989 production of the hand-made, neck-through models was halted for several years, although GMW (Neal Moser) supplied some stock made from rejected then repaired bodies hand built through the years.
-After Class Axe took over there were a number of different serial schemes designated for the American, Asian and Bolt-on guitars.

 Seagull

 The Seagull shape was uncomfortable for some to play due to the sharp upper point, and the sharp lower point that dug into the leg sitting down.
 It was redesigned several times to include a smoother lower point, and a Junior version with simpler electronics, then a pointless version which is quite rare.
 Finally it morphed into the Eagle shape with no sharp points.

 Stealth

 The Stealth was designed by Rick Derringer.
 Chuck Schuldiner owned several B.C.
 Rich guitars.
 In 2008, B.C.
 Rich released the Chuck Schuldiner Tribute Stealth, as well as a handcrafted version, with a portion of the proceeds going directly to Schuldiner's family.
 In 2021, B.C.
 Rich announced the Chuck Schuldiner Stealth.

 Eagle

 This model was made popular by Brad Whitford of Aerosmith and Neil Giraldo, who played his Eagle on some of the early Pat Benatar albums and videos.